Mary Kathryn Kurth

 Mary Kathryn is a North Carolina native with litigation experience in cases involving serious injuries and medical malpractice.
 Mary Kathryn has committed her legal career to fighting for those who have been injured by the negligence of others.
 She is a passionate advocate who cares deeply about her clients.

-Mary Kathryn is an active member of the North Carolina State Bar, the Tenth Judicial District Bar, the North Carolina Advocates for Justice, and the Wake County Bar Association.
-She is also an active member of Edenton Street United Methodist Church, where she serves as the coordinator of her Missional Community’s service project, which serves a meal once a month at the New Bern House in downtown Raleigh.
+When not practicing law, Mary Kathryn is very involved in the community.
+She is an active member of the North Carolina Bar Association, North Carolina Advocates for Justice and the Wake County Bar Association.
+She is also an active member of Edenton Street United Methodist Church, where she serves as the coordinator of her Missional Community’s service project, which provides a meal once a month at the New Bern House in downtown Raleigh.